Contact

 How can Biocode help?

-Biocode is a versatile carbon footprint calculator that separates biogenic emissions from fossil emissions and calculates the effects of land use on emissions.
-Its primary production tools allow for the calculation of agricultural emissions on a producer and field block basis.
+Biocode is a versatile carbon footprint calculator that separates biogenic emissions from fossil-based ones and includes the impact of land use on emissions.
+With its primary production tools, you can calculate agricultural emissions at the producer and field-plot level.
+Biocode is continuously updated in line with revisions to FLAG calculation guidance.

-Biocode incorporates GHG Protocol standardized calculation guidelines that companies follow when reporting the progress of SBTi targets.
-We will update the calculator after the release of new LSR calculation guidelines.
-This way our customers can use the tool to calculate their emissions as part of science-based emission reduction targets.
+Biocode has standardized calculation methods based on the GHG Protocol built in, which companies follow when reporting progress towards SBTi targets.
+We update the calculator after new LSR calculation guidelines are released, so our customers can make use of the tool when calculating emissions as part of their science-based reduction targets.

-What can you expect from a demo with Vilja?
+What can you expect from a demo with Elina?

 • Question